tomasrpons/credit_qualification/index.md

 ## Dataset description

-First things first we will take a look at the diferent variables presented to us, as well as their data type
+First things first we will take a look at the different variables presented to us, as well as their data type

 Number of Attributes: 15 + class attribute